Imprints of quantum gravity effects on gravitational waves: a comparative study using extreme mass-ratio inspirals: Motions of massive particles in effective LQG-BHs

 where $\gamma$ is the Barbero-Immirzi parameter which relates to the BH entropy \cite{Domagala:2004jt}, and the Planck length is set to unity, $l_{\rm{P}}=1$, henceforth.
 Notably, the quantum gravity parameter $\tilde{\zeta}$ is proportional to $\sqrt{\hbar}$, encoding the minimal length scale expected in LQG.
 Consequently, $\tilde{\zeta}^2$ defines the minimum area gap in LQG, a key feature that reflects the discrete structure of spacetime at the Planck scale.
 Without loss of generality, we neglect the tilde notation for the expression simplification.
 In the following analysis, we treat $\gamma$ as a variable, thereby enabling a direct investigation of the characteristics of $\zeta$.
 Additionally, unless stated otherwise, subscripts ``I" and ``II" denote the first and second types of the LQG-BH model, respectively.
 In the absence of subscripts, the results are applicable to both cases.

-Prior to advancing, we offer insights into the global geometric properties of these effective LQG black holes.
-For the type-I metric \eqref{typeI_BH}, the RN-like formalism gives two horizons where the outer one is the classical black hole horizon locates at $r_{+}=2M$, whereas the inner horizon $r_{-}$ is located at:
+Prior to advancing, we offer insights into the global geometric properties of these effective LQG-based BHs.
+For the type-I metric \eqref{typeI_BH}, the RN-like formalism gives two horizons where the outer one is the classical BH horizon locates at $r_{+}=2M$, whereas the inner horizon $r_{-}$ is located at:

 Based on the analysis in Ref. \cite{Zhang:2024khj}, the type-I LQG-BH spacetime shares the same causal structure as the LQG-BH metrics derived from the gravitational collapse model proposed in Refs. \cite{Munch:2021oqn, Yang:2022btw}.
 This structure features a transition region between the bounce surface $r_{\mathrm{b}}$ and the inner horizon $r_{-}$, which connects to another white hole spacetime.